yamagata-developers-society/blog/src/content/react-hooks-slide-in-modal.md

 # React Hooks Slide In Modal

-Continuing our studies of React Hooks, today I'll show you how to build a slide-in modal, which is useful for anything from a notification or popup to a settings screen for a user.
+Continuing our studies of React Hooks, today I'll show you how to build a slide-in modal, which is useful for anything from a notification or popup to a settings display for users.

-If you missed my last article, please be sure to check out <a href="/react-hooks-color-picker">How to build a color picker using React Hooks</a>.
+If you missed my last article, please be sure to check out <a href="/blog/react-hooks-color-picker">How to build a color picker using React Hooks</a>.

 ## What we're building

 <p><img src="img/posts/react-hooks-slide-in-modal/preview-1.png" height="150" alt="React Hooks slide in modal"></p>

-In order to build this component we will use the `useState` hook like before.
+In order to build this component, we will use the `useState` hook like before.

 We can use this hook not only for toggling the display of our slide-in modal, but also for the background overlay.
-And we can use the same hook to conditionally set class names, which we can then use for simple CSS transition animations.
+And we can use the same hook to conditionally set class names -- which we can then use for simple CSS transition animations.

-## Set our state
+## Setting our state

 To start, let's set our state value and update function: